sveltejs/svelte/site/content/docs/03-template-syntax.md

 ---

-So you can set a high level theme color:
+So you can set a high-level theme color:

 ```css
 /* global.css */